The Best Testosterone Booster in 2024

 This is an interesting ingredient because there's nothing directly associated with testosterone.
 But black pepper is common in many supplements thanks to its ability to increase your nutrient absorption, so your body can get more benefit from whatever you consume.

-One confusing bit of information in the testosterone supplement sphere is the difference between free and total testosterone.
-Some research will point toward an ingredient’s ability to boost total testosterone, but this doesn’t necessarily mean it will yield any of the benefits you’d want from supplements.
+One confusing topic in the testosterone supplement sphere is the difference between free and total testosterone.
+Some research will point toward an ingredient’s ability to boost total testosterone, but this doesn’t necessarily mean it will yield any of the benefits you’d want from a testosterone booster.

-The essential difference between free and total testosterone is that total testosterone measures both free testosterone and testosterone that’s bound to proteins like sex hormone binding globulins (SHBG).
+The essential difference between free and total testosterone is that total testosterone measures both free testosterone and testosterone that’s bound to proteins like SHBG.
 Your body can’t use the testosterone in that second camp to help improve exercise performance or burn fat.
-Only free testosterone truly matters, and it typically makes up just 2-5% of your total testosterone.
-A measure of total testosterone includes free testosterone, so a study showing that an ingredient boosts total testosterone without explicitly showing an increase in free testosterone doesn’t necessarily undercut that ingredient’s potential.
-But it does demand further research.
+Only free testosterone truly matters for most low T concerns, and it typically makes up just 2-5% of your total testosterone.
+A measure of total testosterone includes free testosterone, so a study showing that an ingredient boosts total testosterone without explicitly showing an increase in free testosterone doesn’t necessarily undercut the ingredient’s potential, but it does demand further research.

 Ingredients like zinc and boron have been shown to increase free testosterone.